 Kedarnath is a town nestled in the Himalayas in Uttarakhand.
 The place is widely known for the Kedarnath temple, snow-capped mountains, and Alpine trees.
 The Kedarnath Temple, situated near the Mandakini river, is a holy shrine dedicated to Lord Shiva.
-Kedarnath’s natural beauty and the avid belief in Lord Shiva lure a significant number of Pilgrims in this sacred town.
+Kedarnath’s natural beauty and the avid belief in Lord Shiva lure a significant number of Pilgrims to this sacred town.

 The Legend Associated With Kedarnath